ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In order to decide when to pay down tech debt, you should first consider how much of your team's time is worth spending on it.
 Key considerations include:

 * How much debt exists, as indicated by your most recent debt inventory survey
-* How much it is hindering your company s ability to run day to day i.e., via outages, customer churn, or defect rates
+* How much it is hindering your company's ability to run day to day i.e., via outages, customer churn, or defect rates
-* How much it is hurting your team s ability to deliver on new projects How difficult it will be to pay down the debt
+* How much it is hurting your team's ability to deliver on new projects How difficult it will be to pay down the debt

-If you are not in tech debt bankruptcy and your goal is to maintain a healthy level of debt, I recommend allocating somewhere between 10 20 percent of your team s time to investments in non-feature engineering (e.g., paying down debt, exploring new patterns/proofs of concept, improving developer experience, etc.).
-The more severe your current debt impact, and the higher the effort to pay down the debt, the higher the percentage of your team s time you should allocate.
+If you are not in tech debt bankruptcy and your goal is to maintain a healthy level of debt, I recommend allocating somewhere between 10 20 percent of your team's time to investments in non-feature engineering (e.g., paying down debt, exploring new patterns/proofs of concept, improving developer experience, etc.).
+The more severe your current debt impact, and the higher the effort to pay down the debt, the higher the percentage of your team's time you should allocate.

 ##### Just-In-Time Payment